-If you opt for a top hung door system, you will need to ensure that that they are fixed securely to a lintel, steel or timber section that will hold the weight of the doors.
+If you opt for a top-hung door system, you will need to ensure that that they are fixed securely to a lintel, steel, or timber section that will hold the weight of the doors.
 The most common option for this is to install the joining panel into a stud wall opening.
 A competent joiner should be able to install your doors in a day, allowing for tea breaks of course!

 Floor clearance is how much room you will need under your folding doors when you have the frame installed.
-For example, our range of NUVU roomfold doors allow between 12 and 19mm of clearance underneath your doors for the floor coverings you have in your house – like thick carpet.
+For example, our range of NUVU roomfold doors allow between 12 and 19mm of clearance underneath your doors for the floor coverings you have in your house – like a thick carpet.

-All systems have difference clearances that you will need so the best advice we can give you is to check this before you invest in your internal doors.
+All systems have different clearances that you will need so the best advice we can give you is to check this before you invest in your internal doors.
 It is important that you check because ultimately it will save you time trimming the underside of your doors once you have them ready to install.

-The best way of deciding whether or not you want frosted or clear glass to consider what level of privacy you need or want in the rooms either side of your doors.
+The best way of deciding whether or not you want frosted or clear glass to consider what level of privacy you need or want in the rooms on either side of your doors.
 Frosted glass obviously gives you a higher level of privacy, and if you have a dining room leading onto a living room, frosted glass might not be a necessity.
-Clear glass will continue the flow of the room, making them look bigger, lighter and more attractive to potential buyers should you ever wish to sell your home.
+Clear glass will continue the flow of the room, making them look bigger, lighter, and more attractive to potential buyers should you ever wish to sell your home.
 Despite the glass you choose, you can always dress your bifold doors to allow you to shut off areas when you need to.